Justin Verlander made an adjustment after getting rocked for a total of seven runs in his previous three

 A leadoff single plus a double put runners on second and third with nobody out in the fifth with Detroit

-A comebacker to Verlander and a strikeout kept the runners in place then Prince Fielder
+A comebacker to Verlander and a strikeout kept the runners in place then Prince Fielder made a diving

 stop of what looked like a double down the line and threw to Verlander for the out.